 Karen Krasney's employment as our Executive Vice President and General Counsel is subject to the terms of that certain employment agreement dated May 14, 2019.
 Under the agreement, Ms. Krasney was initially entitled to an annual salary of \$300,000.
-Effective February 1, 2020, Ms. Krasney's annual base salary was increased to \$315,000.
-Ms. Krasney received a \$31,500 bonus for 2020 services on December 31, 2020.
-Effective January 1, 2021, Ms. Krasney's annual base salary was increased to \$330,750.
+Effective February 1, 2021, Ms. Krasney's annual base salary was increased to \$330,750.
+Ms. Krasney received a \$33,075 bonus for 2021 services which was paid on February 15, 2022.
+Effective January 1, 2022, Ms. Krasney's annual base salary was increased to \$345,000.
 In addition, Ms. Krasney has signed an at-will employment, confidential information, and invention assignment agreement, and an arbitration agreement.
 In the event the employment agreement is terminated during the term other than for cause, death or disability, or if Ms. Krasney resigns for good reason, she would be entitled to receive a severance payment equal to six months' salary then in effect (ignoring any decrease that forms the basis of Ms. Krasney's resignation for good reason, if applicable).

-Anthony Bergmann, MBA. - Chief Financial Officer
+Anthony Bergmann, M.B.A. - Chief Financial Officer

 Anthony Bergmann's employment as our Chief Financial Officer is subject to the terms of that certain employment agreement dated May 14, 2019.
 Under the agreement, Mr. Bergmann was initially entitled to an annual salary of \$200,000.
-Effective November 1, 2019, Mr. Bergmann's annual base salary was increased to \$275,000.
-Mr. Bergmann received a \$27,500 bonus for 2020 services on December 31, 2020.
 Effective January 1, 2021, Mr. Bergmann's annual base salary was increased to \$315,000.
+Mr. Bergmann also received a \$50,000 bonus for 2021 services which was paid on February 15, 2022.
+Additionally, he received a relocation bonus of \$25,000 as well as reimbursed moving expenses of \$5,523 in connection with his move to the Company's new headquarters located in San Diego.
+Effective January 1, 2022, Mr. Bergmann's annual base salary was increased to \$345,000.
 In addition, Mr. Bergmann has signed an at-will employment, confidential information, and invention assignment agreement, and an arbitration agreement.
-In the event the employment agreement is terminated during the term other than for cause, death or disability, or if Mr. Bergmann's resignation for good reason, he would be entitled to receive a severance payment equal to six months' salary then in effect (ignoring any decrease that forms the basis of Mr. Bergmann's resignation for good reason, if applicable).
+In the event the employment agreement is terminated during the term other than for cause, death or disability, or if Mr. Bergmann resigns for good reason, he would be entitled to receive a severance payment equal to six months' salary then in effect (ignoring any decrease that forms the basis of Mr. Bergmann's resignation for good reason, if applicable).